Derived Satake category and Affine Hecke category in mixed characteristics: Introduction

 where $\Hck_{G,\Spec k}^{\eq}:=[L^+G^{\eq}\backslash \Gr_{G,\Spec k}^{\eq}]$ is called the Hecke stack in equal characteristics.

 We want a mixed characteristic version of this equivalence, using a Witt-vector affine Grassmaniann defined in \cite{Zhumixed}.
-However, the proof in \cite{BF} does not directly work in mixed characteristic.
+However, the proof in \cite{BF} does not directly work in mixed characteristics.
 The problem is, for example, that there does not exist a loop rotation action of $\bb{G}_m$ on a loop group $L^{+}G$.

-The main result of this paper is the following equivalence connecting mixed characteristic with equal characteristic. \begin{thm} Let $E$ be a finite extension of $\QQ_p$, and $G$ a reductive group over $\cal{O}_E[[t]]$.
+The main result of this paper is the following equivalence connecting mixed characteristics with equal characteristics: \begin{thm}(Theorem \ref{thm:maineqmixedtorsion}) Let $\Lambda$ be either \begin{enumerate} \item a ring killed by some power of $\ell$, \item an algebraic extension $L$ of $\bb{Q}_{\ell}$, or \item its ring of integer $\cal{O}_L$. \end{enumerate} Let $E$ be a finite extension of $\QQ_p$, and $G$ a reductive group over $\cal{O}_E[[t]]$.
 There is a canonical equivalence of monoidal triangulated categories